isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 ## Before you start {#pre-requisites}

-To create and run a React app, you should have the following prerequisites installed on your computer:
+To create and run a React app, you should have the following installed on your computer:

 *   Install the [latest release of Git](https://git-scm.com/downloads).
 If you are new to Git, see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).